-The Person in Charge advised that family contact has been very good for the residents and residents who have family contact have received emails, phone calls, used Skype, etc to parents or siblings.
-When restrictions eased, face to face visits were supported for families and residents and one resident is receiving support to return to the service.
+Residents had regular contact with family members and during the health pandemic were supported to keep in contact with their family on a regular basis, this was primarily through video and telephone calls.
+The Person in Charge advised that family contact has been very good for the residents and residents who have family contact have received emails, phone calls, photos, used Skype, etc to parents or siblings.
+When restrictions eased, face to face visits were supported for families and residents.

-One resident had gone out for the afternoon on the day of inspection but the inspector met with them on their return.
+One resident remained at home on the day of inspection and chatted to the inspector several times, the inspector met all other residents on return from day service.
 The residents were very pleasant and welcoming and gave the inspector a tour of their home which they were very proud of.
 One resident was happy to show the inspector their bedroom and it was decorated in the design of the residents choice.
+The residents bedroom had a fairy garden and the staff had supported the resident in purchasing items and fairy stickers which the resident had decorated the bedroom with.
 It was evident from the decoration, personal items on display and the resident bedrooms that the residents were involved in the running and decoration of their home.

 The inspectors spoke with both residents on the day and found them to be very comfortable and happy in the centre.
 They spoke fondly of staff and said that they were kind to them.
-They were active on zoom during the pandemic, engaging in chats with friends which residents said they enjoyed.
-Residents told staff that they enjoyed regular walks with staff and also one resident worked in a resource centre two days per week.
-When the inspector spoke to one resident they told the inspector about the positive relationship they had with the person in charge and staff members.
+They were active on zoom during the pandemic, engaging in chats with family and friends which residents said they enjoyed.
+Residents told staff that they enjoyed regular walks with staff and also went to day service.
+Some residents had set up their own business making and selling items such as homemade cards and crafts.
+Two residents were actively saving for a trip to Boston to see family members as soon as it was safe to travel, they were very excited and looking forward to this trip.
+One resident had made beautiful artwork and another was baking brown bread to sell at the market.
+When the inspector spoke to the residents they told the inspector about the positive relationship they had with the person in charge and staff members.
 The resident said that the staff were very good to them.